 In the agreement at issue here, Harper Lee granted to Dramatic an exclusive right to prepare a play based on her novel, To Kill a Mockingbird, for certain kinds of performances.
 Dramatic created a play pursuant to this grant.
 Several decades later, Lee sent Dramatic a notice of termination.

-The right to terminate any "exclusive" grant in 17 U.S.C. § 304(c) by its terms allows such a termination and clearly would cause the exclusive right to prepare new derivative works for those kinds of performances to revert to Lee.
-The question here is whether the limitation regarding derivative works changes that result.
+The right to terminate any "exclusive" grant in 17 U.S.C. § 304(c) by its terms allows such a termination.
+So long as the termination complied with statutory requirements, it clearly would cause the exclusive right to prepare new derivative works for those kinds of performances to revert to Lee.2 The question here is whether the limitation regarding derivative works changes that result.
 See 17 U.S.C. § 304(c)(6)(A).
 The parties agree that the derivative-work limitation protects Dramatic's ability to keep exploiting the play that it created before termination according to the terms of use in the grant (such as royalty terms and restrictions on venues).
 But the parties dispute whether Dramatic retains any right to preclude Lee from authorizing new adaptations of To Kill a Mockingbird for the kinds of performances at issue.

-1. The district court correctly concluded that, if the termination was effective, the right to make or authorize new derivative works reverted to Lee, and Dramatic does not retain any right to block performance of new derivative works in productions satisfying the terms of the original grant.
+1. As another court has already concluded, if the termination was effective, the right to authorize, make, or publicly perform new derivative works reverted to Lee, and Dramatic does not retain any right to block performance of new derivative works in productions satisfying the terms of the original grant.
+See Atticus LLC v.
+Dramatic Publ'g Co., No. 22-cv-10147 (DLC), 2023 WL 3135745, at 5 (S.D.N.Y.
+Apr.
+27, 2023).
 The termination provisions allow an author to terminate an "exclusive" grant, at which point "all rights under this title" revert to the author, 17 U.S.C. § 304(c), (c)(6).
-The right to prepare or authorize derivative works is a "right[] under this title," id., codified in 17 U.S.C. § 106(2), and therefore reverts to the author.
+The right to authorize, prepare, or publicly perform derivative works is a "right[] under this title," id. § 304(c)(6), codified in 17 U.S.C. § 106(2), and therefore reverts to the author.

-&lt;sup>1 The United States takes no position on Dramatic's arguments (Br.
-39-44) that Lee's termination was ineffective for other reasons.
+2 The United States takes no position on Dramatic's arguments that Lee's termination was ineffective for other reasons.